aerospike/aerospike-tools-backup/README.md

 - openssl 3
 - An event library: libuv, libevent, or libev (also used by the C client submodule)
 - zstd
-- libssh2
 - aws-sdk-cpp version 1.10.55
 - curl
+- jansson (used by the secret-agent-client submodule)

 Clone the source code of the Aerospike backup tools from GitHub.

     git clone https://github.com/aerospike/aerospike-tools-backup

-Then build the backup tools.
+Then checkout submodules and build the backup tools.

     cd aerospike-tools-backup
+    git submodule update --init --recursive
     make

 This gives you two binaries in the `bin` subdirectory -- `asbackup` and `asrestore`.

 ## Build Examples

+These examples assume you have checked out and initialized the asbackup submodules and are in the root directory of the asbackup project.

 ### Debian and Ubuntu (dynamic linking)